-Conditions in Configuration C are generally similar to the existing configuration, Figure 15.
-The rounded tower shape significantly reduces the downwash observed in the maximum envelope configuration, and all test locations remain in an equal or better comfort category compared with the existing configuration.
-Some locations show an improvement in comfort category in this configuration, though the 5% exceedance wind speed is just below the boundary between two comfort categories, and the quantifiable difference in conditions between Configurations A and C is not significant.
+Conditions in Configuration C are generally similar to the existing configuration, Figure 16.
+Most test locations remain in the same comfort category as in the existing configuration.
+Wind conditions at Location 19.2 near the north-east corner of the tower are stronger than in the existing configuration due to the larger tower footprint.
+The ground level colonnade reduces the effect of the wider tower footprint observed in the maximum envelope configuration, and the 5% exceedance wind speed is just above the upper threshold for pedestrian standing.

+Location 32.2 shows a degradation in comfort category relative to the existing, however it should be noted that the measured 5% exceedance wind speed is close to the boundary between two comfort categories in both configurations.
+As such there is hardly any quantifiable difference in conditions between Configurations A and C, and the impact of the proposed development on the wind conditions in this location is not significant.

 Overall, wind conditions in this configuration are largely similar to the existing configuration, with wind speeds slightly increasing at some locations and slightly decreasing at others.
-All locations pass the distress criterion.
+All locations pass the distress criterion except Location 29.2, which is an existing condition.

-Figure 15: Pedestrian wind speed measurement locations with comfort/distress ratings - Configuration C, detailed tower shape of proposed buildings
+Figure 16: Pedestrian wind speed measurement locations with comfort/distress ratings - Configuration C, detailed tower shape of proposed buildings